vuoro/rahti/README.md

   // set event handlers with an `events` attribute this("button")({ type: "button", events: { click: console.log } });
   this("button")({ type: "button", events: { pointermove: [console.log, { passive: true }] } });

+  // components can be given keys
+  // they help identify the same component between re-runs,
+  // avoiding unnecessary work & bugs when components are used inside loops or if-clauses this("p", "some key here")("keyed paragraph!")

   // none of the above DOM components will actually appear on the page,
   // unless passed to a `mount` component,